Anhydrite/Spiderer/README.md

 * Add filter by extension
 * Add filter by status code
 * Add multithreading
-* Handles froms
+* Handle froms
-* Provides informations about the context where the link was found (.i.e forms)
+* Provide informations about the context where the link was found (.i.e forms)
+* Handle verbose

 ## Contributing
 Contributions are welcome!